Jason2Brownlee/blog/content/posts/back-on-the-path.md

 After a long holiday where you eat like a pig and exercise not at all, how do you get on the path?

-You must cut calories and get the body/brain used to the new regime as fast as possible, e.g. avoid back sliding.
+You must cut calories and get the body/brain used to the new regimen as fast as possible, e.g. avoid backsliding.

 Firstly cut all junk food and processed foods.